Digital Buffer – A Comprehensive Guide

 Inverting Buffer

-An inverting buffer configures to a state opposite of the input source.
-For example, it will set the input to high if the output sets to low.
+An inverting buffer configures of a state opposite to the input source.
+For example, it will set the input to high if the output is set to low.
 Common applications for an inverter include state machines, decoders, and various other digital devices.

 Non-inverting Buffer